BY MOLLY | EVERYTHINGSHIHTZU.COM

 The bottom line is if your Shih Tzu is refusing to use the stairs, don't assume he is just being stubborn and force him.

 The better solution is to take him to the vet instead to rule out any medical issues.

-If you have ever seen a dog fall down a flight of stairs it is very horrifying, not only for your dog, but for you as well.
+If you have ever seen a dog fall down a flight of stairs, it is very horrifying, not only for your dog but also for you, and could also lead to severe injuries.

 Keeping your Shih Tzu away from the stairs will help keep him safe from injuries he may sustain.